oldmonk101/markov-autocomplete/DESCRIPTION.rst

 where `O` is the order of the model.

-The current version supports up to the third order.

 Once the best candidate is computed the probability of the whole sentence is approximated with an n-gram model

 `P (w_1, ..., w_N, w_{N+1}) = PROD_i P (w_i | w_{i-N-1}, ..., w_{i-1})`